• Tue. Feb 10th, 2026

 A MEDITERRANEAN NATIVE

-The Meditteranean False Black Widow Spider is native to most Mediterranean countries.
+The Mediterranean False Black Widow Spider is native to most Mediterranean countries.
 Although these spiders prefer favourable warm seasonal climates, they are also found in Southern Europe and Western Asia.
 The Spider usually seeks sloping ground covered with vegetation.
 This allows it to easily spin its three-dimensional tangled web to catch prey.

 The female can typically have a body length of around 8 mm.
 This expands to up to 12 mm when pregnant.
-Once eggs are laid, the female spins its web creating a cocoon around its eggs for protection.
+Once eggs are laid, the female spins its web, creating a cocoon around its eggs for protection.
 The spiderlings usually start to hatch at the beginning of autumn.
 They then typically drop down onto the vegetation along with cocooned prey to feed.
 They then seek appropriate places to hibernate during the winter, re-emerging as adults at the end of the next spring.
 Early spring is also a time when these young spiders search not only for prey but for a mate.
 The distinctive bands on a young female are pale yellow.
-These gradually turn orange as the spider matures eventually becoming bright red when the spider reaches adulthood.
+These gradually turn orange as the spider matures, eventually becoming bright red when the spider reaches adulthood.
 The male is only about half the size of the female, with less prominent markings.

 A BITE OF MINOR IRRITATION